meirad/meirad.github.com/README.md

-This is my personal website, created with Bitters & my own customizations.
+This is my personal website.

 Domain name is forward masked instead of using CNAME attributes with GoDaddy.